Email marketing for gyms and yoga studios

 Re-engage members who haven’t visited recently and reduce churn with targeted reminder emails.

-Member retention is the lifeblood of any fitness business.
-Acquiring a new member costs five to ten times more than keeping an existing one, yet the average gym loses 30-50% of its members every year.
-The good news?
-Most of those members don’t quit because they’re unhappy.
+Retention is the lifeblood of any fitness business.
+Winning a new member costs five to ten times more than keeping one, yet the average gym loses 30-50% of its members every year.
+The good news: most don’t quit because they’re unhappy.
 They quit because they lost momentum.
-A well-timed email can be the difference between a cancellation and a comeback.
+A well-timed email can turn a cancellation into a comeback.

 The challenge for fitness studios

-Every January, gyms and studios fill up with motivated new members.
+Every January, studios fill with motivated new members.
 By March, attendance drops.
-By June, many of those members are gone.
-This cycle repeats year after year, and it’s the single biggest financial challenge in the fitness industry.
+By June, many are gone.
+This cycle repeats year after year, and it’s the biggest financial drain in the fitness industry.

 - Life gets in the way.
-Members stop coming for a week due to illness, work, or travel.
+A member skips a week for illness, work, or travel.
 That week becomes a month.
-Guilt builds, and cancellation feels easier than showing up again.
+Guilt builds, and cancelling feels easier than showing up again.

 - No personal connection.
-In larger gyms especially, members can feel like a number.
-Without personal outreach, there’s nothing keeping them tied to your facility rather than the gym down the street.
+In larger gyms, members feel like a number.
+Without outreach, nothing ties them to you over the gym down the street.

 - Competition is fierce.
-Budget gyms, boutique studios, online workouts, and fitness apps all compete for your members’ attention and money.
+Budget gyms, boutique studios, online workouts, and fitness apps all fight for your members.

 - Social media doesn’t reach them.
-You might post class schedules and motivational content on Instagram, but only a small fraction of your followers actually see it.
-An email, by contrast, goes straight to their inbox.
+Post a class schedule on Instagram and only a fraction of followers see it.
+An email goes straight to the inbox.

 How Minutemailer helps fitness businesses